google/WebFundamentals/src/_langs/en/updates/2015-07-22-interact-with-ble-devices-on-the-web.markdown

-If your Bluetooth GATT Service is not the list of [the officially adopted Bluetooth GATT services](https://developer.bluetooth.org/gatt/services/Pages/ServicesHome.aspx) though, you may want to use the handy `window.BluetoothUUID.getService` helper function then.
-Calling it with `0x1234` will return `"00001234-0000-1000-8000-00805f9b34fb"`.
+If your Bluetooth GATT Service is not the list of [the officially adopted Bluetooth GATT services](https://developer.bluetooth.org/gatt/services/Pages/ServicesHome.aspx) though, you may provide either the full Bluetooth UUID or a short 16 or 32 bit form.

 {% highlight javascript %}
-var myService = BluetoothUUID.getService(0x1234);
+navigator.bluetooth.requestDevice({
-navigator.bluetooth.requestDevice({ filters: [{ services: [myService] }] })
+  filters: [{
+    services: [0x1234, 0x12345678, '99999999-0000-1000-8000-00805f9b34fb'],
+  }]
 .then(device => {...})
 .catch(error => { console.log(error); });
 {% endhighlight %}

 ### Connect to a Bluetooth Device

-So what do you do now that you have a `BluetoothDevice` resolved by the `navigator.bluetooth.requestDevice` Promise?
-Let's connect to the Bluetooth GATT Remote Server which holds the Attribute Protocol (ATT) lookup data and service and characteristic definitions.
+So what do you do now that you have a `BluetoothDevice` resolved by `navigator.bluetooth.requestDevice` Promise?
+Let's connect to the Bluetooth remote GATT Server which holds the Attribute Protocol (ATT) lookup data and service and characteristic definitions.

 {% highlight javascript %}